paulbradish/awesome-digital-marketing/README.md

 * [Google Data Studio](https://datastudio.withgoogle.com/) - Unlock the power of your data with interactive dashboards and automated reports that inspire smarter business decisions.
 * [Klipfolio](https://www.klipfolio.com/) - From custom dashboards and reports to self-serve exploration and analysis, this SaaS helps you centralize data and gives you the power to make decisions with confidence.
 ## Email Marketing
+* [Constant Contact](https://www.constantcontact.com/) - Deliver stunning emails and a whole lot more.
+Attract new customers and boost sales with their complete, easy-to-use digital marketing suite.
+* [Mailchimp](https://mailchimp.com/) - Grow your business on your terms with Mailchimp's All-In-One marketing, automation & email marketing platform.
 ## Lead Generation
 ## Market Research
 * [Google Trends](https://trends.google.com/trends/) - A free service that analyzes the popularity of top search queries in Google Search across various regions and languages.